Nick Webb (boxer)

-Nicholas John Webb (born 23 September 1987) is a British professional boxer who has held the IBO International heavyweight title since March 2021.
-As an amateur, Webb competed in the men's super heavyweight event at the 2012 and 2013 English National Championships, respectively, where he was eliminated by Joe Joyce.
+Nick John Webb (born 23 September 1987) is a British professional boxer who has held the IBO International heavyweight title.

 Early life

 Nicholas John Webb was born on 23 September 1987 and grew up in a council house in Chertsey, Surrey, England, the eldest child raised by a single mother Wendy.
 He was born to an English mother and a Jamaican father, making him mixed-race, and has one brother, George, and one sister, Siobhan.
 Webb grew up in working class surroundings, and as a consequence of a fatherless household, Webb took on the role of 'the man of the house' from an early age.
 He spoke of such a single parent household having had a large impact in his youth, whilst describing it as the worst thing he experienced as a child: "I think not having a dad, just growing up, I sort of depended on myself always [...]".
 His grandfather was a bare-knuckle boxer, and was one of Webb's inspirations for joining Woking Amateur Boxing Club: "He was a boxer, he used to tell me his stories and then when he passed away after a few month or weeks I went down to my local boxing gym."

 He attended Salesian School and Brooklands College in Surrey, respectively, and spoke of suffering racism at the hands of bullies as a student.
 From the age of thirteen, he threw the shot put and discus for Newham and Essex Beagles AC, and also played basketball and rugby.
 When Webb was growing up he enjoyed watching boxing, and spoke of admiring Muhammad Ali, Lennox Lewis, Floyd Mayweather Jr., and David Haye.